-Standard data would be sufficient for most business and websites.
-Collecting specific attributes or parameters would be useful if you want to personalize ads based on user behavior.
+Standard data would be sufficient for most businesses and websites.
+Collecting specific attributes or parameters would be useful if you want to personalize ads based on user behaviour.
 This is a great option if you have an e-commerce site and want to use Dynamic Remarketing ads.

 Whatever option you go with, follow the instructions and complete the setup.

 On the next screen, you’ll get your Google Ads code snippet which you need to install on your site.

 Add it manually by copy/pasting it in between the tags of every page of your website.